-Granular Ferric Oxide (GFO) removes phosphate from the aquarium and is one of the most commonly used filtration medias used in the aquarium industry.
+Granular Ferric Oxide (GFO) removes phosphate from the aquarium and is one of the most commonly used filtration media used in the aquarium industry.
 GFO is one of the few ways to easily maintain ultra low phosphate on a consistent basis.
-Maintaining these ultra low levels will help prevent algae outbreaks as well as treat existing algae issues.
+Maintaining these ultra-low levels will help prevent algae outbreaks as well as treat existing algae issues.
 Your aquariums glass will also stay clear and free of the green hue significantly longer.
 GFO is most commonly used in a media reactor like the BRS reactor or media bag.

 Phosphate inhibits proper coral growth by incorporating itself into the corals skeletal structure which makes it difficult for the coral to grow by laying down additional calcium and carbonate (alkalinity) ions.
 Maintaining ultra low phosphate levels will increase the growth of any SPS or LPS coral.

 Algae outbreaks are one of the most common reasons for a complete tank shut down.
 We recommend preventing them by maintaining an ultra-low nutrient level environment where it would be difficult for them to get out of control to begin with.
 It is much easier to prevent outbreaks than it is to treat existing outbreaks.

 - Granular GFO is varied in its shapes and requires the least amount of flow to tumble.
 Good for reactors.